ericccp/Custom-Employee-Portal-Widgets/README.md

-# 🧩 Custom Employee Center Portal Widgets
+# 📌 Custom Employee Center Portal Widgets

 Custom ServiceNow widgets for the Employee Center Portal that provide employees with an intuitive interface to view and manage their assigned devices and software licenses.

 ---

-## 📌 Overview
+## 💼 Use Case

+Employees often need to view and manage the hardware and software assets assigned to them, especially for tasks like audits, troubleshooting, or onboarding/offboarding processes.
+However, the default ServiceNow experience provides limited visibility into this data from the employee perspective.

-This project contains custom-developed widgets designed to enhance the user experience in ServiceNow’s Employee Center by:
+This project introduces a custom set of ServiceNow widgets tailored for the Employee Center Portal, giving employees a centralized, self-service view of:

+- Assigned devices (e.g., laptops, phones)
-- Displaying assigned hardware and software assets
+- Active software entitlements
+- Verification actions (e.g., confirming possession of equipment)

+---

+## 📈 Business Value

+By enhancing visibility and self-service access to assigned assets, this solution:

-- Allowing asset verification through dynamic forms
+- **Reduces IT workload** by minimizing asset lookup and verification requests
-- Providing future expandability for detailed lifecycle management
+- **Improves audit readiness** with verified device ownership history
+- **Enhances user experience** with a clean, interactive UI tailored to employee needs
+- **Supports compliance efforts** by proactively prompting users to confirm asset possession

+---

+## 🗺️ Strategic Roadmap Alignment

+This enhancement aligns with the organization's broader IT goals by:

+- **Advancing the digital workplace initiative** through improved self-service capabilities
+- **Supporting IT Asset Management (ITAM)** goals with verified, real-time asset records
+- **Improving service transparency** and empowering employees with relevant data
+- **Laying the groundwork** for future automation like lifecycle alerts, warranty tracking, and upgrade recommendations

 ---